HediMontazeri/Kaggle_Mercari_Price/README.md

 * brand
 * category

-The first pyhton code only explores the data and gain some insights from that
+The MercariDataExplore.ipynb only explores the data and gain some insights from that